-In the United States, these include rules and regulations promulgated under the authority of the Federal Trade Commission, the Electronic Communications Privacy Act, Computer Fraud and Abuse Act, the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), the Gramm Leach Bliley Act and state laws relating to privacy, data security and data breaches.
-For example, California enacted the California Consumer Privacy Act (the "CCPA") in 2018, which became effective on January 1, 2020, with implementing regulations that came into effect on August 14, 2020.
-The CCPA introduced new requirements regarding the handling of personal information of California consumers and households.
-The law gives individuals the right to request access to and deletion of their information and the right to opt out of sales of their personal information.
+In the United States, federal, state, and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, and consumer protection laws.
+For example, the federal Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), as amended by the Health Information Technology for Economic and Clinical Health Act ("HITECH"), imposes specific requirements relating to the privacy, security, and transmission of individually identifiable health information.
+Additionally, California enacted the California Consumer Privacy Act (the "CCPA"), which became effective on January 1, 2020.
+The CCPA introduced new requirements regarding the handling of personal data of California consumers and households.
+The law gives individuals the right to request access to and deletion of their personal data and the right to opt out of sales of their personal data.
 The CCPA also authorizes private lawsuits to recover statutory damages for certain data breaches.
 In addition, a new California ballot initiative, the California Privacy Rights Act (the "CPRA"), was passed in November 2020.
-Effective January 1, 2023, the CPRA will impose additional obligations on companies covered by the legislation and will significantly modify the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
-The CPRA are potentially significant and may require us to modify our data collection or processing practices and policies and increase our compliance costs and potential liability with respect to personal information we collect about California residents.
+Effective January 1, 2023, the CPRA will impose additional obligations on companies covered by the legislation and will significantly modify the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information and establishing a new California Privacy Protection Agency to implement and enforce the CPRA, which could increase the risk of enforcement.
+The effects of the CCPA and the CPRA are potentially significant and may require us to modify our data collection or processing practices and policies and increase our compliance costs and potential liability with respect to personal information we collect about California residents.
+Other states have enacted data privacy laws.
+For example, Virginia passed the Consumer Data Protection Act, Colorado passed the Colorado Privacy Act, and Utah passed the Utah Consumer Privacy Act, all of which become e